InsertKoinIO/koin-annotations/docs/reference/koin-annotations/start.md

 ### Compile Safety - check your Koin config at compile time (since 1.3.0)

-Koin Annotations allows the compiler plugin to verify yout Koin configuration at compile time.
+Koin Annotations allows the compiler plugin to verify your Koin configuration at compile time.
 This can be activated with the following Ksp options, to add to your Gradle module:

 ```groovy
 // in build.gradle or build.gradle.kts